 Indicates the SNMPv3 engine ID.
 The string must contain an even number (in hexadecimal format) with number of digits between 10 and 64, but all-zeros and all-'F's are not allowed.
-Change of the Engine ID will clear all original local users.
+Only users on this Engine ID can access the device (local users), so changing the Engine ID will revoke access for all current local users.

-Configuration > Security > Switch > SNMP > Trap> Destinations
+Configuration > Security > Switch > SNMP > Trap